SaladFork/ember-cli-iced-mocha/CONTRIBUTING.md

 Tests are written in [Mocha](http://mochajs.org/) using the BDD approach described in Charles Lowell's [Mocha is Born for BDD](https://vimeo.com/146960282) talk.

-Note that it is intentional that this addon's tests do not use the included reporter.
-While it would be great for this addon to be "self-hosting," it would also compromise the validity of the test output.

 ### Running Tests

 * `ember test`